sushiroll4093/clone/Quick-Start.md

 ### Automated Setup

 If you are running macOS or Ubuntu, you can clone the repository and run the [docker_dev_setup.sh](https://github.com/instructure/canvas-lms/blob/master/script/docker_dev_setup.sh) script to automatically setup a development environment with [Docker](https://www.docker.com/).
+It is recommended that you have at least 150GB of available hard drive space, 8GB of RAM, and a quad-core CPU to use this script.

 ```
 ./script/docker_dev_setup.sh
 ```

 The [doc/docker directory](https://github.com/instructure/canvas-lms/blob/master/doc/docker/) has more detailed information about [using Docker for Canvas Development](https://github.com/instructure/canvas-lms/blob/master/doc/docker/developing_with_docker.md).

 ### Manual Setup